pawatsethaput/OpenBank/REST-API-V1.1.md

 Authentication via OAuth is required.

-update data in the "opencorporate-URL" field of other account meta data (the other party involved in the transaction):
+update data in the "opencorporate-URL" field of other account meta data (the other party involved in the transaction [here](#transaction)):

 * Related links (optional)

 JSON: